Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Introduction

 \section{Introduction}

 The characterization of nanostructured materials is challenging due to their significant structural complexity.
 Furthermore, their size, structure, and chemical state not only depend on preparation conditions, but are also often affected by the interaction with reactive environments.
 This is particularly relevant for catalytic materials, for which \textit{in situ} or \textit{operando} spectroscopic techniques\cite{catal-Newton2008,catal-Kalz2016,catal-Hansen2002} have revealed a highly dynamic response upon exposure to reaction conditions.
 The understanding of structure-activity relationships in catalysis research is therefore precluded by these transformations, which are hard to characterize at the atomic level due to the loss in resolution of spectroscopic techniques at elevated temperature and reactant pressure.
 Similarly, the computational characterization of the properties of catalytic materials based on first principles approaches is reliable only if the structural models used are representative of the geometries and chemical states present at the targeted reaction conditions.
+We note that by chemical state of the system we refer to the number of atoms of each element it contains, i.e., its stoichiometry or chemical formula.